cyberark/ansible-isp-collection/docs/cyberark_safe.md

         description:
             - The number of days that password versions are saved in the Safe.
         type: int
+        default: 7
     auto_purge_enabled:
         description:
             - Whether or not to automatically purge files after the end of the Object History Retention Period defined in the Safe properties.
         type: bool
         default: false
     timeout:
         description:
-            - How long to wait for the server to send data before giving up
+            - How long to wait for the server to send data before giving up.
         type: float
         default: 10
 ```